Best Climbing Holds: The Top 5 Sets of 2017

-Now, it’d be tough to set a complete problem with this set of seven bolt-ons, so we don’t recommend you try that.
 We have instead included this option for anyone that has a little cash to spend and wants to use it to add quality holds to their collection.
 Climbing holds aren’t cheap, so your collection will be something you build up over time.
 You can’t immediately purchase an entire collection on a tight budget, but you can add to it little by little, hence this recommendation.

 How to Choose the Best Climbing Holds for You

 Do you want to break free from the confines of your evenly spaced bolt holes and set holds anywhere that you please on the wall?
 If so, then try out some screw-on holds.
 Screw-on climbing holds are attached with — you guessed it — screws, which means you can put them anywhere.
 Bolt-on holds, on the other hand, can only be set where there are bolt holes.
 Go for the set of holds that best suits your particular situation.
 Also note that some of the sets mentioned above, specifically the Metolius Mega Pack and Metolius Foundation Holds, include both bolt-ons and screw-ons.

 You want to make sure the climbing holds you get are the right size for your purposes.
 If you are buying holds for a home wall or climbing gym, then you probably already have an idea of whether you’d like jugs, crimps, slopers, etc. However, if you’re building a wall for your kid, you want to make sure that the holds are appropriately sized for their hands and feet.